-- Create a Google Webmaster account – If you haven’t yet, jump over to Google and set up a Webmaster accountfor your blog or website.
-The process is simple and will take about 24 hours.
-This process will also help you do the following, which are also important in getting sitelinks:
+- Create a Google Webmaster account – If you haven’t yet, jump over to Google and set up a Webmaster account for your blog or website.
+The process is simple and will take about 24 hours on Google’s end.
+This process will help you accomplish the following (also important in getting sitelinks):

 - Submit URL

 - Reconsider your site – If you’ve completed all of the following tasks and believe that you deserve sitelinks, you can ask Google to review your site.